Compare Multiple Word Documents in .NET (Password Protected)

 string outputFileName = Path.Combine(outputDirectory, "result.docx");

-Step 2: Initialize the Comparer with Your Source Document
+Step 2: Load the Primary (Source) Document

 using (Comparer comparer = new Comparer(File.OpenRead("YOUR_DOCUMENT_DIRECTORY/source.docx"),